China's FM visits Kiribati, where fishing ground is at stake

 Anna Powles, a senior lecturer in security studies at New Zealand’s Massey University, said she expected there would be some fisheries agreements between China and Kiribati that would come from Wang’s visit.

-Powles said China, which already dominates fishing in the region, had offered to upgrade an airport runway and causeway in the Phoenix Island group.
+Powles said China, which already dominates fishing in the region, had offered to upgrade an airport runway and causeway in the Phoenix Islands.

 “The worry is that this would essentially obliterate the fish stock,” she said.
 “That it would severely damage fish stocks that are already under pressure.”